Ulauncher/Ulauncher/CONTRIBUTING.md

 Check out our [Developer resources](https://github.com/Ulauncher/Ulauncher/discussions/879) for links for GTK/GOjbject documentation and similar.

 There are some more helpful developer and maintainer commands provided by using our `make` targets.
-Run `make` to lists them all.
+Run `make` to list them all.

-If you have any questions, feel free to ask in a our [Code Contributions](https://github.com/Ulauncher/Ulauncher/discussions/categories/code-contributions) Discussions.
+If you have any questions, feel free to ask in our [Code Contributions](https://github.com/Ulauncher/Ulauncher/discussions/categories/code-contributions) Discussions.